 So what can jealousy teach you?

 First, it's helpful to understand what it actually is and where it comes from.
 Jealousy and envy are related but different.
 I'm guessing what you feel is more envy, but perhaps not.
 Jealousy is a reaction to the threat of losing something or someone, whereas envy is the feeling that we're not getting what's due to us - be it resources, recognition, or connection.

 When I felt my eyeballs bulging yesterday, it was because I believed in a finite stash of success and resources and I was going to MISS OUT.
 I forgot that the universe is not a zero sum game.
 I forgot that someone else being successful and recognized for her brilliant writing doesn't mean there's less for me somehow.
 Did I realize that in the moment?
 God, no. What I felt in the moment was awful, hot, icky, sticky.

-But once I calmed down, called Holly and confessed all my unspiritual thoughts, and said some big prayers, and then talked to my brilliant writerly friend who just got a book deal I could see it all as...interesting.
+But once I calmed down and said some big prayers, and then talked to my brilliant writer friend who just got a book deal I could see it all as...interesting.
 I could see that my envy was pointing me to something I deeply, deeply desired.
 It was clarifying.
 It was confirming.
 The sharpness of it drowned out all the chatter and, like smelling salts, sobered me up to my reality.
 Again.

 I am a writer.

 So, girl, I ask you: what are your feelings telling you?
 Where do they point?
 What is it you believe you don't have, or will lose?
 When did you learn this, and most importantly, is it true?
 Maybe you do want what's in those pictures, but won't let yourself.
 Maybe you don't want what's in those pictures, but you can't accept that, because it won't be celebrated.
 Maybe you've just fallen into the same trap so many of us have, where we believe the highlight reel.
 You've forgotten what's Not Pictured.